 Central to achieving quality content is a centralized creation and publishing workflow

-Here’s a few other key benefits to having a centralized editorial calendar
+Here are a few other key benefits to having a centralized editorial calendar:

 - Central ideation.
 By providing one place to generate content ideas you no longer run the risk of losing great ideas to jotted down notes from spur-of-the-moment conversations.

 - Approval workflows.
 No longer guess who needs to edit your content, provide the design resource, or do the legal check.
 An online editorial calendar can be customized to your workflows, by content type, to help you focus less on busy work and more on creating.